-In the UK there are three main types of broadband connection, and where you live will be a major factor on the type available as well as the speed you can get, and how reliable your service is.
+In the UK there are three main types of broadband connection: ADSL, cable and mobile broadband.
+Where you live will be a major factor on the type available, as well as the speed you can get and how reliable your service is.

 Find out which connection types and packages are available in your area using our broadband postcode checker.

 ADSL broadband uses BT telephone lines to transmit data, so since most homes or offices have phone lines, it's the most widely available and easiest to set-up.

 ADSL broadband connections work by splitting your phone line into two separate channels, one for data (internet) and one for voice (telephone), so you can be connected to the internet and use the telephone at the same time.